slaue/slaue.github.io/index.md

 # Open Positions

-We are currently looking for PhD candidates and PostDocs in the area of optimization, machine learning, and deep learning.
+We are currently looking for PhD students and PostDocs in the area of optimization, machine learning, and deep learning.
 If you are highly motivated, have a solid background in ML, CS, math, and Python or C++, you are welcome to apply by sending your
 * CV
 * Master's or PhD thesis
 * academic transcript